AlgorithmiKee/notes/Machine_Learning/Bayes_Linear_Regression.md

 * Online Bayesian linear regression requires $O(d^2)$ computation per time step.
 Over $n$ time steps, the total computational cost is $O(nd^2)$.
 * The algorithm strongly parallels the Kalman filter.
 In fact, online Bayesian linear regression is a special case of Kalman filter, as we detail below.

-From Kalman filter pespective, the Bayesian linear regression model can be reformulated into
+From Kalman filter perspective, the Bayesian linear regression model can be reformulated into
 $$
 \begin{align}
 \mathbf{w}_t &= \mathbf{w}_{t-1} \\